kenlies/advent_of_code_2024/README.md

 If you are interested in the problems, you can find them ***[here](https://adventofcode.com/2024/events)***.

-I did this to get more familiar with **Python**, problems related to coding and for fun of course.
+I did this to get more familiar with **Python**, solve programming puzzles, and, of course, for fun.
+I've also strictly restricted myself from using **LLM**s for these problems.

 ## 🔨 To improve